fs-webdev/feature-client.js/README.md

 ### Announcement
-This step preforms the fetching of the configuration against the XPRMNTL dashboard.
+This step sends your configuration to the XPRMTNL dashboard to update and fetch the remote configuration.
 Any new experiments get registered and default either to `false` or to whatever you've set as your `default` for that experiment.

 This is an asynchronous step that returns a Q.promise and/or accepts a callback: